Gabii3355/MD_GROMACS_analysis/speptide/README.md

 - 295 peptide atoms,
 - 961 TIP3P water molecules,
 - 3178 atoms in total.

+The prepared peptide had a total charge of 0.000 e, so neutralizing counterions were not required.
+No additional salt was added to the system.

 A position-restraint topology was generated automatically during topology preparation.